 In a world ruled by stress and strain, one often desires to leave all that behind and get closer to God, seeking instant solace.
 Your spiritual yearnings are best fulfilled by visiting pilgrim centers and places of worship, spread wide and far.
-Join your hands with Green Haven tours on the course of your search for spirituality and positiveness.
-Moreover pilgrimage tourism in India is a unique opportunity to discover the varied mystical and spiritual charms of this Holy land, which have flourished ages ago.
+Join your hands with Greenhaven tours on the course of your search for spirituality and positiveness.
+Moreover, pilgrimage tourism in India is a unique opportunity to discover the varied mystical and spiritual charms of these Holy lands, which have flourished ages ago.

-Green haven Tours in Kerala offers Pilgrimage tour packages to India’s most renowned, sacred and holy destination with varied beliefs and faith.
-Green Haven tours have uniquely designed special pilgrimage tourism in India to fulfill your spiritual wishes, be it to
+Greenhaven Tours in Kerala offers Pilgrimage tour packages to India’s most renowned, sacred and holy destinations with varied beliefs and faiths and has uniquely designed special pilgrimage tourism in India to fulfill your spiritual wishes.
+Come join us on this spiritual journey…

-The Mookambika Devi Temple at Kollur, Udupi District in the state of Karnataka, India, is a Hindu temple dedicated to Mookambika Devi.
+The Mookambika Devi Temple is situated at Kollur, Udupi District in the state of Karnataka, India is dedicated to Mookambika Devi.
 Historically, the temple is at least 1200 years old and legend has it that King Halugallu Veera Sangayya installed the idol there.

 St. Alphonsa’s Church

-St. Alphonsa Church, Bharananganam, Kottayam: St. Alphonsa is the first woman saint of India.
-Devotees from all over the world visit the church irrespective of their caste and creed to seek the blessings of this famous Saint.
-Bharananganam has become a spiritual haven in the Church, a beacon of hope for the heart broken and a sanctuary for the children of God.
+St. Alphonsa Church, Bharananganam, Kottayam.
+St. Alphonsa is the first woman saint of India.
+Devotees from all over the world visit the church irrespective of their caste and creed to seek the blessings of this famous saint.
+Bharananganam has become a spiritual haven and the Church is a beacon of hope for the heartbroken and a sanctuary for the children of God.

-The Cheraman Masjid is said to be the very first mosque in India, built in 629 AD by Malik lbn Dinar and is situated in Methala, Kodungallur in Kerala.
+The Cheraman Masjid is said to be the very first mosque in India, it was built in 629 AD by Malik ibn Dinar, and is situated in Methala, Kodungallur in Kerala.
 It is believed that this mosque was first renovated and reconstructed in the 11th century AD.